 We learned how to create good Facebook ads.

-We hired good shop assistants who man the phones every day.
+Also, we hired good shop assistants who man the phones every day.

-We built a good relationship with our suppliers in China.
+And on top of that, we built a good relationship with our suppliers in China.

 All those things took a few months.